-19. Question: Isn't this resolution unnecessary?
+5. Question: Isn't this resolution unnecessary?

-Answer: No. We live in a world where abortion is legal in all 50 states and where approval for assisted suicide is on the rise.
+Answer: No. Now that Roe v.
+Wade and Planned Parenthood v.
+Casey have been overturned, it is now up to local governments to decide what to do about abortion.
 The dignity of human life is at the core of our civilization.
 Throughout history it has been necessary for good people to stand up and protect the dignity of human life.
 This resolution does just that.

-20. Question: Haven't pro-life sanctuary cities in Texas and elsewhere been sued?
+6. Question: Haven't pro-life sanctuary cities in Texas and elsewhere been sued?

-Answer: Some have.
+Answer: Some have, but this happened before Roe v.
+Wade was overturned.
 Their measures were ordinances that banned abortions inside the city limits.
 Some instituted criminal penalties.
 Some cities in Texas rewrote their measures to prevent further legal action.
 This Arkansas pro-life resolution does not ban abortion or contain any unconstitutional language.

-21. Question: Doesn't this stigmatize abortion providers and patients?
+7. Question: Doesn't this stigmatize abortion providers and patients?